Sales Contract

 Sales Agreement vs. Bill of Sale

 Sales agreements and bills of sale have pretty similar purposes, but the major difference between them is the amount of detail provided.
-While the sales contract talks about payment plans, warranties, and legal ramifications, the bill of sale is simply a form that signifies the transfer of ownership from one party to another.
+While the sales contract talks about payment plans, warranties, and legal ramifications, the bill of sale is simply a form that signifies the transfer of ownership from one party to another, although it can include other information about the transaction if the parties choose to do so.
 In fact, it is sometimes used as a component of a more comprehensive sales agreement to provide proof that the goods were indeed exchanged.

 Meet some lawyers on our platform